byteforgefilipe/abnt2-keyboard-linux/README.md

 ✨ Before using the terminal, try the official method ✨

-Open Keyboard settings
+1.Open Keyboard settings
-Go to the Layouts tab
+2.Go to the Layouts tab
-Click Add and select Portuguese (Brazil)
+3.Click Add and select Portuguese (Brazil)
-Move it to the top
+4.Move it to the top
-(Optional) Remove other layouts
+5.(Optional) Remove other layouts
+---

 ⚒️ Solution 2 (Temporary - session only)

 Run in terminal: